Note: this blog was originally published on September 2, 2022.

 • Services that our team maintains.

 Imagine that we have a web service that connects to an external database.
 Now imagine that a network problem or system crash causes our service to disconnect from the database.
 How will our service respond?
 Does it recognize that the database is unavailable and return an error message?
 Does it keep retrying the connection and eventually give up?
 Or does it not recognize the disconnection and time out or crash?
-These are all important to know, as it tells us how our service will behave if the same scenario happens in production.
+These are all important to know, as they tell us how our service will behave if the same scenario happens in production.

 This is one of the main drawbacks of distributed systems like Kubernetes.
 In Kubernetes, cross-service communication happens almost exclusively over the network.
 Even if we deploy a Kubernetes cluster on a high-speed network, any change in network saturation or reliability can significantly impact our service.
 This is why we must proactively test our service's ability to tolerate different latency levels, especially when communicating with critical dependencies like databases and file stores.